Issayz/Issayz/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=A917E1&size=35&center=true&vCenter=true&width=1000&lines=Hello!;Be+Welcome!+:%29)](https://git.io/typing-svg)

-<p align="center"><strong><code>Systems Analysis and Development Student • Beginner in programming</code></strong></p>
+<p align="center"><strong><code>Student - Software Engineering || Technician - Systems Development</code></strong></p>

 ### <h3 align="center"> About Me ☺ </h3>
-> - 🖳 I'm 17 years old, I'm a Systems Analysis and Development student and I'm at the beginning of my journey in the development area, seeking to learn more and more.
-Currently my studies are focused on JavaScript, Python, HTML, CSS and SQL
+> - 🖳 I am 18 years old, a Software Engineering student, and I have already completed a specialization in Systems Development and Administration.
+I am on a journey in the development field, always seeking to learn more.
+Currently, my studies are focused on C, Python, HTML, CSS, and SQL.

 ---